 Another world heritage site within this region is Le Pont du Gard, an impressive Roman aqueduct, just north east of Nimes.

 Thanks to its unique north-south stretch through the south to the centre of France, Languedoc-Roussillon contains a variety of landscapes and weather types.
-In the south, the region borders the Mediterranean Sea, Angola and Spain, and therefor shows signs of low scrub, vast yellow hills and almost desert landscapes.
-Towards the north, it is a very different story.
-The lush green forests of northern Languedoc-Roussillon are a world away from the almost arid southern regions, and the rolling hills and soft valleys house many of France's most beautiful castles and palaces.
+In the south, the region borders the Mediterranean Sea, Andorra and Spain, offering stunning mountain regions, beautiful villages, dramatic coastal landscapes and picturesque vineyards.
+Towards the north, the lush green forests of northern Languedoc-Roussillon contrast the almost arid southern regions, and the rolling hills and soft valleys house many of France's most beautiful castles and palaces.